fasttime/Polytype/readme.md

 ## Setup Instructions

-Polytytpe is available in two flavors: a module version with exported definitions and a script version where all definitions are accessible through global objects.
+Polytytpe is available in two flavors: a module build (comprising CommonJS and ECMAScript modules) with exported definitions, and a script build where all definitions are accessible through global objects.
-Apart from this, both versions provide the same features and are available in the standard package.
+Apart from this, both builds provide the same features and are available in the standard package.

-You are free to choose whichever version of Polytype best fits your requirements, but make sure to remain consistent throughout your application: mixing the module and the script versions together is not recommended and may produce unexpected results.
+You are free to choose whichever build of Polytype best fits your requirements, but make sure to remain consistent throughout your application: mixing the module and the script builds together is not recommended and may produce unexpected results.

 ### In Node.js